Guisborough woman charged over two-year-old's murder

 - Published

-A woman has been charged with murdering a two-year-old boy who was found injured at a home.
+A woman has been charged with murdering a two-year-old boy.

-Daniel James Hodgson Green was found at the property in Upper Garth Gardens, Guisborough, shortly after 10:00 GMT on Wednesday.
+Daniel James Hodgson Green was found after police received a report of a concern for safety at a home in Upper Garth Gardens, Guisborough, shortly after 10:00 GMT on Wednesday.

 He was taken to hospital but died there, police said.